corda/samples-kotlin/Advanced/obligation-cordapp/README.md

 ### Flows

 The first flows are the ones that issue the original cash and assets.
-You can find that the cash flow at `SelfIssueCashFlow.java` and the IOU issurance in `IOUIssueFlow.java`.
+You can find that the cash flow at `SelfIssueCashFlow.kt` and the IOU issurance in `IOUIssueFlow.kt`.

 The next flow is the one that transfers ownership of that asset over to another party.
-That can be found in `IOUTransferFlow.java`.
+That can be found in `IOUTransferFlow.kt`.

 Finally, once we have the ability to transfer assets, we just need to settle up.
-That functiionality can be found here in `IOUSettleFlow.java`
+That functiionality can be found here in `IOUSettleFlow.kt`